 2.2 Statics of Small Scale Experiments - Deliver statistics on small scale experiment

-The “Galaxy platform” small scale experiment was conducting through 2 different steps: 1/ investigate the creation of a game-based user interface to access Galaxy platform “objects” (scientific datasets, tools, workflows) and 2/ investigate the use of Galaxy as a massively multi-user online scientific platform
+The “Galaxy platform” small scale experiment was conducting through 2 different steps: 1. investigate the creation of a game-based user interface to access Galaxy platform “objects” (scientific datasets, tools, workflows) and 2. investigate the use of Galaxy as a massively multi-user online scientific platform

-1/ Game-based Galaxy user interface (GGUI ?)
+1/ Game-based Galaxy user interface (GGUI)

-- 4 high school teachers were included in the construction process of the interface and were the first to test the interface (they have ca. 600 high school students)

-- In the medium term the interface will be deployed in the 268 high school classes participating to the citizen science program Vigie-Nature Ecole (c.a.
-8000 high school students)

-- In the long term, we will make this interface available to all high schools in France (ca. 6 000 000 high school students)
+In order to develop the Game-based Galaxy user interface, 4 high school teachers were included in the construction process of the interface and were the first to test the GGUI (they are teaching to ca. 600 high school students).
+In the medium term the interface will be deployed in the high school classes participating to the citizen science program Vigie-Nature Ecole (268 schools an c.a.
+8000 high school students in 2019) and to all participants of our citizen science programs.
+In the long term, we will make this interface available to all high schools in France (ca. 6 000 000 high school students).

 2/ Galaxy as a massively multi-user online scientific platform